Baka-Git/heimdall_ids/README.md

  - Attack is detected if this case happened in 20times in 40times interval.
 - Rule is MAX_NUMBER_OF_PACKETS_FOR_TIMER.

-### Logs
+### Detection Logs
-- information about attacks are stored in log file and shown in console line
+- Information about attacks are stored in log file and shown in console line

 - Structure of log:
-1. part of log is time, when attack was detected
+1. Part of log is time, when attack was detected
-2. part is a description what attack did happen
+2. Part is a description what attack did happen
-3. part is value of parameter which was the reason why IDS marked the traffic as an attack,
+3. Part is value of parameter which was the reason why IDS marked the traffic as an attack
-4. part is an IP address of the "attack"
+4. Part is an IP address of the "attack"
-5. part is a MAC of the "attacker".
+5. Part is a MAC of the "attacker"
-- Attacker is here most used MAC address and IP address which are matched togehter.
+- Attacker is here most used MAC address and IP address which are matched togehter
 - Example of log:
 ```
 Mon Mar 22 14:57:38 2021; UDP Flood; 9; 00:50:56:C0:00:08; 192.168.133.1